Worldwide, women cook twice as much as men: One country bucks the trend

 A new survey finds the gender gap in 'home cooking' has widened, with women cooking more meals than men in nearly every country worldwide.

-Women cooked 8.7 meals per week, on average, in 2022.
-Men cooked about 4 per week.
+Women cooked just under nine meals per week, on average, in 2022.
+Men cooked about four per week.
 These are the results of an annual survey by Gallup and Cookpad, which tracks how often people prepare and eat home-cooked meals in countries around the globe.

 When the survey began in 2018, traditional gender roles were well established, but during the pandemic years the survey results showed that men were cooking more.
 This narrowed the gender gap, explains Andrew Dugan, a research director at Gallup, who has worked on the survey since it began.
 "Every year since the study started, the gap narrowed," he says.
 Until now.